near/docs/docs/tutorials/contracts/nfts/1-upgrade.md

 sidebar_label: Upgrade a Contract
 ---

-In this tutorial, you'll build off the work you previously did to implement the minting functionality on a skeleton smart contract.
+In this tutorial, you'll build off the work you previously did to implement the [minting functionality](/docs/tutorials/contracts/nfts/minting) on a skeleton smart contract.
 You got to the point where NFTs could be minted and the wallet correctly picked up on the fact that you owned an NFT, however, it had no way of displaying the tokens since your contract didn't implement the method that the wallet was trying to call.

 ## Introduction

-Today you'll learn about deploying patch fixes to smart contracts and you'll use the knowledge gained to implement the `nft_tokens_for_owner` function on the contract you deployed in the previous tutorial.
+Today you'll learn about deploying patch fixes to smart contracts and you'll use that knowledge to implement the `nft_tokens_for_owner` function on the contract you deployed in the previous tutorial.

 ## Upgrading contracts overview {#upgrading-contracts}